Internal Links

 provided you collimate and address the mirror cooldown issues.

-There is little doubt that the Paramount ME is the best amateur telescope
+There is little doubt that the Paramount ME (plus MX, MEII etc) is the best amateur telescope

-mount in the world, but as far as telescopes are concerned I would
+mount in the world where long term reliability is concerned, but as far as telescopes are concerned I would

 strongly recommend SCTs made by Celestron and Newtonians made by Orion